jnrbsn/daemonocle/README.rst

 shutdown_callback
     This will get called anytime the daemon is shutting down.
 It should take a ``message`` and a ``code`` argument.
 The message is a human readable message that explains why the daemon is shutting down.
 It might useful to log this message.
-The code is the intended exit code.
+The code is the exit code with which it intends to exit.
+See `Shutdown Callback`_ for more details.

 prog
     The name of your program to use in output.
 Default: ``sys.argv[0]``